 - The applicant described the history of the organization, major programming, and how the proposed work aligns with the organization's mission.
 (3 points) - The applicant described their experience providing TA and qualifications to support grantees.
-(8 points) - The applicant listed key project staff and their skills and capacity to successfully carry out TA delivery.
+(4 points) - The applicant listed key project staff and their skills and capacity to successfully carry out TA delivery.
+(4 points) - The applicant demonstrated cultural competency and provided an example of their capacity to work effectively with diverse communities.
 (4 points)